Bachelor degree

 Semester descriptions

-You will still receive a State education grant (SU) during your semester abroad.
-The programme’s teachers will advise on the academic dimension of the stay, and Aalborg University’s International Office has many years of experience in sending AAU students on study or internships abroad.
-You also have the opportunity to apply for AAU grants via the office.
+You will still receive a state education grant (SU) during your semester abroad.
+The programme assists considerations around the academic dimension of the stay, and Aalborg University’s International Office has many years of experience in sending students on study or internships abroad.
+You may also apply for AAU grants via the office.

 CONTACT INFORMATION FOR MATTERS REGARDING ADMISSIONS